mitchfaber/autogroc/README.md

     -   Add, Edit, Remove ingredients
 -   Mark plans/lists as complete
     -   Mark specific ingredients, whole recipes, and the entire list
--   Set an auto archive process for plans/lists to be removed, regardless of completion.

 ## How to run